 “On average, people live longer, but the very oldest among us have not gotten older over the last thirty years,” adding “There is certainly some kind of a wall here.
 Of course, the average life expectancy has increased,” continuing “Nevertheless, the maximum ceiling itself hasn’t changed.”

-However, Professor Einmahl there were still some outliers who had exceeded the maximum human lifespan, such as Jeanne Calment who died at the age of 122 years remains the oldest verified woman to date.
+However, Professor Einmahl said there were still some outliers who had exceeded the maximum human lifespan, such as Jeanne Calment who died at the age of 122 years and remains the oldest verified woman to date.